José Mari (footballer, born 1978): International career

-José Mari represented Spain on four occasions, in a two-year span.
+José Mari represented Spain on four occasions in a two-year span.
 His debut came on 25 April 2001 as he played the second half of a 1–0 friendly win over Japan, in Córdoba.

 Previously, José Mari was a member of the national squad which won the silver medal at the 2000 Summer Olympics in Sydney.
 He scored three goals during the competition.

 Post-retirement

 After retiring, José Mari began practicing bodybuilding.

 Personal life

-José Mari is the second cousin of footballer Sergio Ramos.
+José Mari was the second cousin of fellow footballer Sergio Ramos.

 Career statistics

 Scores and results list Spain's goal tally first, score column indicates score after each José Mari goal.